NervanaSystems/neon/CONTRIBUTING.rst

 .. code-block:: bash

-    # to do both steps at once:
     git checkout -b my_new_feature_branch
-    # or separately:
-    git branch my_new_feature_branch
-    git checkout my_new_feature_branch

-4. Locally build neon, with your build type configured (eg. with GPU):
+4. Locally build neon

 .. code-block:: bash

-    # to setup your build type defaults for all future commands, edit setup.cfg
-    vi setup.cfg
-    make develop
-    # or
-    make build
+    make
-    # or override for a specific command
-    make -e DEV=1 DIST=1 GPU=cudanet develop

 5. Ideally you'd start by creating one or more unit tests with the functionality you expect your new feature to perform.
 These should reside under the appropriate tests subdirectory of whatever you are changing.
    Then hack away at the code until you feel your feature is complete.
-Once satisfied, run the code through the tests and various style checking:
+Once satisfied, run the code through the following checks:

 .. code-block:: bash

-    make test   # ensure all are OK for each of your build types make sanity # again ensure all pass OK make style  # ensure there are no style related issues make speed  # ensure there are no performance regressions make grad   # ensure sample gradient checks all pass OK make lint   # (optional).
+    make check   # ensure this is clean or your patch won't be accepted make test   # ensure all are OK make style  # ensure there are no style related issues make lint   # (optional).
 We still have a fair bit to clean up currently!

 6. If necessary you may want to update and/or rebuild the documentation.